Welcome to Japan

 The trip to Hiroshima will include a visit to Itsukushima Shrine, with its famed “floating” Japanese torii gate.
 At high tide, both the torii and shrine seem to float magically upon the surface of the sea.
 UNESCO designated the Itsukushima Shrine a World Heritage site in 1996.
 We visit the Peace Memorial Museum set in the large park of the same name.
 This offers a powerful and moving reminder of the devastating destruction caused by the atomic bomb dropped upon Hiroshima on August 6, 1945.
 Not only does this poignant place serve to remember the victims of that explosion, it also stands as a symbol for the promotion of world peace.

 Please note, the optional excursion to Hiroshima is a public tour.
+The journey from Osaka to Hiroshima is approximately 3 hours each way.

 Breakfast included.
 Overnight in Osaka.